File ownership and permissions

 - Sticky bit (see below).

-If you have read, but not search, permission for a directory, you can see the files in the directory, but you can't read or modify the contents of the files.
-If you have search, but not read, permission for a directory (say dir) and read permission on a subdirectory (say dir/subdir), then you can't list the contents of dir to see subdir, but if you—somehow—know that dir/subdir exists, you can list the contents of dir/subdir if you specify its path directly.
+If you have read but not search permission for a directory, then you can see its files but you can't read or modify the contents of the files.
+If you have search but not read permission for a directory (say dir) and read permission on a subdirectory (say dir/subdir), then you can't list the contents of dir to see subdir, but if you—somehow—know that dir/subdir exists, you can list the contents of dir/subdir if you specify its path directly.

 total 94286